 To find out whether you are entitled to overtime pay, there are a few things to check.
 First, check whether your employer is covered by the federal Fair Labor Standards Act (FLSA) and/or your state's wage and hour law.
 Because the coverage of these laws is so broad, it's very likely that your employer must comply with them.

 The next step is to see whether you are considered an "exempt" or a "nonexempt" employee under these laws.
 If you are exempt, then you are not entitled to overtime pay; if you are nonexempt, then you are entitled to overtime pay.

-If you routinely exercise discretion, supervise other employees, and/or make high-level decisions, you may be an exempt employee who is not entitled to overtime pay.
-To qualify as an "administrative, executive, or professional" employee exempt from overtime under the law, you must be paid on a salary basis (at least $455 per week) and spend most of your time performing duties that require you to use your own discretion and independent judgment.
+If you routinely exercise discretion, supervise other employees, or make high-level decisions, you might be an exempt employee who is not entitled to overtime pay.
+To qualify as an "administrative, executive, or professional" employee exempt from overtime under the law, you must be paid on a salary basis and earn at least $455 per week—slated to increase to $684 per week in 2020.
+In addition, you must spend most of your time performing duties that require you to use your own discretion and independent judgment.
 There are specific requirements for each exemption.

 In addition, workers who do certain types of jobs are not entitled to overtime.
 Some of the more common jobs that aren't eligible for overtime are: